 How many muscle-strengthening activities do you do that involve all major muscle groups? _______

 How many of these components of a healthy diet consistent with current American Heart Association guidelines do you have?
+For the most accurate results, log all food and beverage intake in an online food journal like My Fitness Pal and then answer the questions.

 |Do you eat 4.5 cups of fruits and vegetables daily?||No||Yes||Don’t know|